Ppc Racing: Car No. 10 History

 In 2006, Sherman left ppc and went to the Nextel Cup Series with BAM Racing, being replaced by John Andretti.
 Andretti had limited success in his rookie season and came into the season finale tied with Danny O'Quinn in rookie points.
 Although Andretti finished 16th and O'Quinn 36th, O'Quinn still edged Andretti by 1 point to win Rookie of the Year.

 For the 2007 season, ppc Racing announced an alliance with Biagi Brothers Racing and Braun Racing.
 The No. 10 would become part of the Braun stable keeping the No. 10's owner points and running equipment from the recently shut down Biagi Brothers team, switching from Ford to Toyota.
-The sponsorship, number, and driver were to remain the same however Andretti was released following the first race of the 2007 season.
+The sponsorship, number, and driver were to remain the same however Andretti would leave the team following the first race of the 2007 season When funding for the team became questionable.
 Dave Blaney's No. 32 team for Braun would switch to the number No. 10 that following week at Fontana.